1947

 to develop this airliner for the war effort.
 After many years of delays, finally by 1945-46, Meem

-launched world-wide air service and faced stiff competition.
+TWA had just launched world-wide air service and faced stiff competition.

 Shortly thereafter, Jack and Howard Hughes (the largest stockholder of TWA) reached a